In this article...

 |Small Business BI||no||no||no|

-These top reporting solution vendors are listed in the comparison chart above in no particular order.
+The best reporting software vendors are listed in the comparison chart above in no particular order.
 Read on for more details about each product.

-Datorama by Salesforce is a marketing reporting software that is enhanced by the Salesforce Einstein AI.
-This software helps marketers uncover insights in their marketing data from across channels.
-The tools are built for marketers rather than data analysts, so no code is necessary to access and manipulate data into visualizations.
+Datorama by Salesforce is a reporting and marketing software that is enhanced by the Salesforce Einstein AI.
+This reporting software helps users uncover actionable insights in their marketing data from across channels.
+The reporting tools are built for marketers and social media managers rather than data analysts, so no code is necessary to access and manipulate data into graphs and charts.

 Sisense is a data analytics platform that provides companies with powerful data discovery and decision-making tools.
-The software uses several coding languages like SQL, R, and Python, or can be accessed code-free by business users.
-Use the embedded analytics feature to publish insights directly to internal or customer-facing applications, and build better insights with analytic AI.
+This reporting software uses several coding languages like SQL, R, and Python, or can be accessed code-free by business users.
+Use the in-app analytics feature to publish insights directly to internal or customer-facing applications and build better insights with analytic AI.

 Tableau is a leading business intelligence platform.
 It comes in several implementation styles for desktop, cloud, on-premise, and even a public version.
 Tableau’s tools cover the full range of data needs from data prep through publication.
-While the tools are built for data analysts and data scientists, they are also friendly to business users due to a drag-and-drop interface and natural language querying tools.
+While the reporting tools are built for business analysts and data scientists, they are also friendly to users in other roles due to a drag-and-drop interface and natural language querying tools.

-Domo is a BI tool that gives companies insights to data from any tool through over 1000 native app connections, database querying, and API connections for on-premises or proprietary systems.
-Use the software to build applications from your data to drive business goals or embed visualizations to serve data to stakeholders.
+Domo is a BI tool that gives companies insights into data from any tool through over 1000 native app connections, database querying, and API connections for on-premises or proprietary systems.
+Use the reporting software to build applications from your data to drive business goals or embed graphs to serve data to stakeholders.
 And Domo’s platform has connections to Amazon Sagemaker Autopilot machine learning (ML) tools, so your team can build models for predictive insights.

-Dundas is a business intelligence and data analytics software that boasts end-to-end capabilities for data ingestion, analytics, and visualization.
-Use notes to add context within data visualizations, and use slideshows to tell data stories for stakeholders in reports or on dashboards.
-Dundas provides flexible data preparation and with built-in connections to the full range of Microsoft BI tools, a multi-tenant architecture, embedded analytics, and easy integrations.
+Dundas is business intelligence software that boasts end-to-end capabilities for data ingestion, analytics, and visualization.
+Use notes to add context within charts and graphs, and use slideshows to tell data stories for stakeholders in pre-built reports or on dashboards.
+Dundas provides flexible data preparation, built-in connections to the full range of Microsoft BI tools, a multi-tenant architecture, and easy integrations.

-ClicData is a data analytics and BI platform that brings together data from across the company within an intelligent data warehouse.
-The centralization and standardization of data within ClicData’s platform means that companies have access to real-time data and can stay ahead of business needs with notifications, alerts, and dashboards.
+ClicData is a BI platform that brings together data from across the company within an intelligent data warehouse.
+The centralization and standardization of data within ClicData’s platform mean that companies have access to real-time data and can stay ahead of business needs with notifications, alerts, and dashboards.